resbaz/resbaz2019/sydney/schedule.md

 - RedCap Advanced (Wednesday Morning)
 - Regular Expressions (Thursday Morning)

 Then at 3pm we'd encourage you to go enjoy the festival.
-Major talks will be scheduled (or repeated) between 3pm-5pm so, you don't miss out on the fun.
+Major talks will be scheduled (or repeated) between 3pm-5pm so you don't miss out on the fun.

 ## ResBaz Sydney Compute day